What Are Stimulants?

 - Weight loss

 It is difficult for individuals to quit the use of stimulants like amphetamines once addicted, especially without help.
-However, many inpatient drug rehab programs have proven effective at helping addicted individuals overcome stimulant addiction and build a new life free from substance abuse.
+However, many inpatient drug rehab programs have proven effective at helping addicted individuals overcome stimulant addiction and build a new life free from substance use.

 Methylphenidate prescriptions work similarly to amphetamines.
 They produce rapid heartbeat, blood pressure, and breathing, or increased body temperature.